 Many employees are unaware of their legal rights, a fact which companies often exploit.
 And the theory of the law is often overwhelmed by the significant power imbalances between employer and employee.
 Having a lawyer balances this power and helps ensure that you are not marginalized or ignored.

 Proving that an employer acted illegally while making a decision to hire, fire, promote, or demote an employee is difficult.
 Most employers are aware of the law and some may try to manipulate the situation to make it appear as if everything is on the up and up.
 This is one of the many reasons you need a seasoned wrongful termination attorney on your side.

 Many employers who engage in these actions pick from the same bag of tricks.
 Having a lawyer on your side who knows these tricks – and exactly how to respond to them – is one of the surest ways to make sure your story is heard and justice is served.

 As the victim of wrongful termination, you can pursue compensation for:

 - Punitive damages

 Were you wrongfully terminated?
 It’s impossible to say without engaging in a thorough, comprehensive and open conversation with our wrongful termination lawyers.
 We’ll listen to your story and help you decide whether or not you have a claim under California law.

-If you lost your job in the Orange County, California area and you think the decision might have been motivated by illegal considerations, you should speak with our wrongful termination lawyers.
-Please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.
+If you lost your job in the Redondo Beach area of California and you think the decision might have been motivated by illegal considerations, we encourage you to speak with our South Bay wrongful termination lawyers and learn about your right.
+Please call Kirtland & Packard at (310) 536-1000 to schedule your consultation today.